 People doing seasonal co-op jobs may not transfer their excess hours to other members.
 Co-op hours completed at workdays or other similarly organized co-op opportunities are transferable with the prior approval of a board member.

 The number in parentheses indicates the number of volunteers needed.
 You must commit to doing the job over the entire pool season.
 Email pgpoolcoopjobs(at)gmail(dot)com to sign up for a job.

 Lost and Found Coordinators (6): Member families can coordinate sorting out lost and found items frequently and hanging wet towels out to dry.
 We tend to discard the items twice (mid-season and post-Labor Day) by either having a sale at the pool or donating everything (or both).
 You may make announcements at the pool to remind members to check the lost and found and give listserv warnings before you get rid of everything.

 Fridge and Microwaves (4): Member families can share the weekly job of completely cleaning out the fridges.
 Wiping down the microwaves should be done once or twice a week, as should checking the coffee machine is also clean.

-Grill Ombudsperson (3): While we contract the cleaning of the grills out, it would be great to have a small group of people to monitor the grease traps, check that the tools are vaguely clean and pass on dire cleaning needs to a Board Member.
+Grill Ombudsperson (3): While we contract the cleaning of the grills out, it would be great to have a small group of people to monitor the grease traps, carry out small repairs, check that the tools are vaguely clean and pass on dire cleaning needs to a Board Member.